TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 > Planned development:

-- Experiment with being smarted about inserting newlines and spaces in the generated TXT files to follow formatting
+## Experiment with being smarter about inserting newlines in the generated TXT files to indicate formatting

+- For each office format (Word, Excel, PowerPoint), keep a list of special tag names
+- For each text node check if parent tag name is in the list
+  - Yes: append a newline, append the text node value, append another two newlines (indicate a block element)
+  - No: append the text node value and a newline (indicate an inline element)

+In both cases newlines are appended, not spaces or nothing for inline elements to avoid long, hard to spot diff lines.

+Lines followed by other lines will indicate separate inline elements.

+Lines surrounded by empty lines will indicate block elements.